coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - GP per second: The average amount of GP earned per second.
  - Potential Herblore XP/s: The potential herblore xp earned using lucky herb potions.
 Assumes crafting the most xp efficient potions.
  - Signet Ring Chance (%): The probability to gain at least 1 Signet Ring Half B after fighting a monster for Signet Time (h) hours.
+ - Attacks Made per second: Average number of calls to attackEnemy() per second.
+This can be used to determine most combat potion charge usages, ammunition usage and rune usage.
-6. Click on a bar to view detailed information about that monster/dungeon.
+7. Click on a bar to view detailed information about that monster/dungeon.
 ## A Note On Simulation Accuracy
 This simulator assumes that the game is running with absolutely no slowdowns, and each action is proccessed instantaneously.
 In reality this is not true, and measured rates will tend to be lower than simulation results.

+In addition the calculation for hitpoints used per second assumes there is no cap on player hitpoints (It simply sums the damage taken and subtracts all possible healing).
+Actual results will tend to be higher.

+### Known Issues:
+Currently the Slayer Crossbow applies its strength bonus to dungeons when you have Slayer Task? set to Yes.
+For accurate results in dungeons please set this to No.
 ## Screenshots
 ### Darkmode
 ![combatSim](https://imgur.com/DNrbI2Z.png)